PinewoodPip/epip/docs/Features/TooltipAdjustments.md

 - You may highlight tooltips for certain kinds of items in a customizable color to distinguish them.

 ![Color-coded world item tooltips.
 Containers, equipment and consumables are all highlighted in a different, customizable color.](../img/showcase/world_tooltips.png)
-<center>*Color-coded world item tooltips.
+<center markdown="1">*Color-coded world item tooltips.
 Containers, equipment and consumables are all highlighted in a different, customizable color.*</center>

 ### Changes for Epic Encounters